Divide-By-0/blog/content/posts/travel.md

       - **Immersive Gatsby**: I haven't been, but it looks interesting.
 A real life great gatsby party, where you dress like it's prohibition and actors act the play amongst you.
       - **St. Pauls Whispering Gallery**: Haven't been yet.
 Paul's cathedral is a dome where two people stand at the two foci of the oval room and can hear each other whisper.
   - ### Berlin
-    - **Trust**: Haven't been yet but know some people.
+    - **Trust**: Haven't been yet, but I've met some of the folks.
 Coordination gaming collective who ran the game that [we ran a cult](https://aayushg.com/#cult) in.
+Has some of the coolest games of all time in my opinion, like [half earth](https://play.half.earth/).
     - **Kitkatclub**: Haven't been.
 Famous alt club.
     - **Sisyphus**: Haven't been.
 Famous 6 story themed club.
     - **About:Blank**: Haven't been.
 Well reputed club.